-Net cash used in investing activities was \$73.7 million for the fiscal year ended January 30, 2016, compared to \$57.8 million for the fiscal year ended January 31, 2015.
-Cash used in investing activities related primarily to capital expenditures incurred on the purchase of the facility which houses our U.S. distribution center, existing store remodeling programs and new store openings.
-In addition, the cost of any business acquisitions, the settlement of forward exchange currency contracts and proceeds from the maturity and sale of investments are also included in cash flows used in investing activities.
+Net cash used in investing activities was \$50.0 million for the fiscal year ended January 28, 2017, compared to \$73.7 million for the fiscal year ended January 30, 2016.
+Net cash used in investing activities for the fiscal year ended January 28, 2017 included proceeds from the sale of long-term assets of \$43.4 million.
+Net cash used in investing activities for the fiscal year ended January 30, 2016 included the purchase of the Company's U.S. distribution center for \$28.8 million during the fourth quarter of fiscal 2016.
+Cash used in investing activities related primarily to capital expenditures incurred on retail expansion and the prior-year purchase of the Company's U.S. distribution center, partially offset by current-year proceeds from the sale of long-term assets.
+In addition, the cost of any business acquisitions, the settlement of forward exchange currency contracts and proceeds from the sale of investments are also included in cash flows used in investing activities.

-The increase in cash used in investing activities was driven primarily by the purchase of the facility which houses our U.S. distribution center for approximately \$28.8 million during the fiscal year ended January 30, 2016, partially offset by a lower level of spending on existing store remodeling programs during the fiscal year ended January 30, 2016 compared to the prior year.
-During the fiscal year ended January 30, 2016, the Company opened 48 directly operated stores compared to 46 directly operated stores that were opened in the prior year.
-During the fiscal year ended January 30, 2016, the Company also acquired eight stores from certain of its European licensees, compared to five stores that were acquired from certain of its European licensees in the prior year.
+The decrease in cash used in investing activities was driven primarily by current-year proceeds from the sale of long-term assets and the prior-year purchase of the Company's U.S. distribution center, partially offset by a higher level of spending on retail expansion during the fiscal year ended January 28, 2017 compared to the prior year.
+During the fiscal year ended January 28, 2017, the Company opened 130 directly operated stores compared to 48 directly operated stores that were opened in the prior year.